-Gentlemen of the Class of 1967, it is to you that I direct my remarks.
+Gentlemen of the Class of 1967 it is to you that I direct my remarks.
 In the spirit of that message, let me call your attention to the future.

-My friend and your friend, Bop Hope, in addressing the commencement at Georgetown University some years ago said something like this.
+My friend and your friend Bob Hope, in addressing the commencement at Georgetown University some years ago said something like this.
 He said, "We are sending you out into a world.
 You are being asked to go into a troubled world."
-And then with his unique sense of humor he said, "my advice is, don't go."
+And then in his unique sense of humor he said, "my advice, is don't go."

 But gentlemen you have no choice.
-And my advice to you is go, and go willingly.
-Go with the same spirit that has characterized your years of study and training here at this great Academy.
-You are indeed an honored class and you have honored the traditions of this great institution and the Navy and nation it serves so well.
+And my advice to you is go, and go willing and go with that same spirit that has characterized your years of study and training here at this great Academy.
+You are indeed an honored class and you have honored the traditions of this great institution.

-For you the future is one of dedicated service.
-It is a future of sacrifice in the great tradition of the Naval service-a future of duty, of responsibility, of leadership for which you have been uniquely prepared.

-Leadership today is not a luxury.
+For you a future is one of dedicated service.
+That's your future.
+Its a future of sacrifice too but its also a future of duty, of responsibility, of leadership for which you have been trained.
+And May I add that leadership today is not a luxury.
 Hardly is it a privilege.
-It is indeed a burden, and it is one that you must and, I know will, bear willingly.
+It is indeed a burden and it is one that you must take willingly.
 So I commend to you that future because you can fashion it.
 Fashion it as you will.
-I am interested in your generation for several reasons.
-You are going to have an awful lot to say about the next 33 years of this 20th Century.
-This is the last third of the 20th Century.
+When your generation, and I am interested in your generation for several reasons.
+You are going to have all awful lot to say about the next 33 years of this the 20th century.
+This is the last third of the 20th Century you know.
 Only 33 years from now our familiar 20th Century will end and a new century will begin.
-You are going to be in charge of many things including my Medicare, so I want you to be sure that you know exactly what your duties are.
+You are going to be in charge of many things including my medicare so I want you to be sure that you know exactly what your duties are.

-There are those who predict that we'll never make it alive through this century, much less the next.
-They predict that nuclear Armageddon is bound to come, these men of little faith.
+Now there are those who predict that we'll never make it alive through this century, much less the next.
+They predict that the nuclear Armageddon, the nuclear holecaust is bound to come, these men of little faith.

-But there are others, and I am proud and happy to say that I am among them, who believe that the year 2000, which is just around the corner, can bring not only a new century but the beginning of a new millenium of human hope, of human aspirations, and happiness.
-It is this characteristic of cautious optimism, prudent optimism, which I hope that you will maintain forever.
+But there are others and I am proud and happy to say that I am among them, who believe that the year 2000 which is just around the corner for you can bring not only a new century but it can bring the beginning of a new millenium of human hope, of human aspirations, and of happiness.
+And it is this characteristic of cautious optimism, prudent optimism, which I hope that you will maintain forever.
 Because the history of this republic commends it to you.
-What the future offers will depend in large measure on what we Americans do with our times.
+And what the future will offer will depend in a large measure on what we Americans do with our time.

-A discussion of present and future progress these days almost always seems to be stated in terms of scientific and technological wonder or horror . . . comfort or cataclysm.
+A discussion of present and future progress in these days almost always seems to be stated in terms of scientific and technological wonder or horror...comfort or cataclysm.

-We seem to be people of extremes in speech and description.
-Then, too, the future is generally characterized largely in terms of the quantitative: How much?
-How many?
+We seem to be people of at least extremes in speech and description.
+And then too that future is generally characterized largely in terms of the quantitative: How much?
+How Many?
 How big?
 How far?
 How fast?
-We constantly equate our country with gross national products, television sets, scientific papers, jobs.
-Might I suggest that there is something else to the future besides this.
+We constantly equate our country which gross national products, television sets, scientific papers, jobs.
+But might I add that there is something else to a future besides this.